 It could be argued that London menswear is basking in the afterglow of coming of age.
 Where better place to carve your niche than London Collections: Men?
 "It is one of the very few places that is open to suggestion and not scared of change," Craig Green says, when pressed on why he chose to design menswear in the capital.
 It's true.
 After toiling and toile-ing in the shadows for a decade, LC:M has provided the catalyst for its effervescent talents to bubble over from an ever increasing presence at London Fashion Week to demand respect outside the M25, bursting beyond an afternoon concession into four full days of shows that not only glean admiring glances from the industry but have us all buying into their visions.
 Now, in its seventh season, LC:M doesn't just mark the dawn of each new season, it heralds new everything.
 Spring/summer 16 was drenched in youth and defined by its blossoming dreamers, romantics, realists and provocateurs.
 With a schedule packed with promise, familiar faces Astrid Andersen and Nasir Mazhar affixed their signatures to our hearts, and Cottweiler and Pieter thrived on their larger stages.
 This is London now.

-After catching the eye with its unofficial curtain closer last season and causing an Insta stir with recent FKA Twigs collaborations, concept-led reality wear design duo Cottweiler was officially welcomed into the growing London menswear family for spring/summer 16.
-Having already amassed a fanatical fan base and international stockist list with its signature boundary blurring between casual and luxury, Cottweiler was able to open its world to a wider audience.
+After catching the eye with their unofficial curtain closer last season and causing an Insta stir with recent FKA Twigs collaborations, concept-led reality wear design duo Cottweiler were officially welcomed into the growing London menswear family for spring/summer 16.
+Having already amassed a fanatical fan base and international stockist list with their signature boundary blurring between casual and luxury, Cottweiler were able to open their world to a wider audience.
 "It's amazing to receive this support but we're going to use it to stay weird and do our own thing," Ben Cottrell promises.
 That's what LC:M is all about; nurturing the capital's weird and wonderful, brilliant and bizarre.

 "It's difficult to pin down precisely when Cottweiler launched," Matthew Dainty confesses.
 "We had been designing and producing garments for our mates and people that lived and worked around the area for quite a while before we were stocked anywhere," adds Ben.
 When we first met two years ago, the pair were working tirelessly from a damp, dark enclave in a railway arch quietly evolving their offering.
 "This period was so important to us," reflects Matthew.
 "It was exciting to have our own space, away from everything and everyone," he explains.
 "It really gave us the chance to develop the whole identity, which at its core is really about our friendship.
 We took no notice of what other people were doing and just concentrated on what we loved and when the time was right for us to make things more public, we already had a clear idea of where we wanted to be and at what level," he adds.
 "We were never in a hurry to make quick money.
 We grew up with the same ambition and we want Cottweiler to last," Ben explains.
 "Slow and controlled growth is the only way we see longevity in a fashion label."
 Agreed.